Dougray Scott: Personal life

-Scott is the father of twins (b.
-1998), with former wife Sarah Trevis.
+Scott is the father of twins with former wife Sarah Trevis.
 On 8 June 2007, he married actress Claire Forlani in Italy.
-They have a son born 27 December 2014.
+They have a son.

 Scott is a fan of Hibernian Football Club, stemming from a grand-uncle being a scout for the team.
 Three maternal great-uncles were football referees, Tom Dougray being the most prominent.

 Politics

-Scott is in favour of Scottish independence.
-In March 2023, he told The Big Issue: "The question a lot of people always ask is, how can Scotland pay for itself?
-That's not the question to ask, we can look after ourselves.
-We could outlast the English purely based on Irn-Bru profits ...
-The question is, would it serve the country better to have its own government?
-We have a particular vision of the world, which is why I think it makes sense to have independence and we have many great stories to tell."
+Scott is in favour of Scottish independence, a socialist, and a republican.